-False belief task (Unseen displacement) While playing, Sir Didymus puts a marble into a bin and then goes outside (the puppet disappears under the table, for example).
+While playing, Sir Didymus puts a marble into a bin and then goes outside (the puppet disappears under the table, for example).

-False belief task (Unseen displacement) While playing, Sir Didymus puts a marble into a bin and then goes outside (the puppet disappears under the table, for example).
+While playing, Sir Didymus puts a marble into a bin and then goes outside (the puppet disappears under the table, for example).